Ventricular Tachycardia (VT)

 For some people, caffeine or alcohol can be a trigger for VT episodes.
-Avoid these these things if they affect your VT.
+Don't take these things if they affect your VT.

 Living with VT

-If your healthcare provider diagnoses VT, follow his or her treatment plan closely.
+If your healthcare provider diagnoses VT, follow their treatment plan closely.
 Take all medicines as prescribed and tell your provider about any medicines you may be taking for other health problems.
-Discuss your alcohol, tobacco, or caffeine use your healthcare team.
+Discuss your alcohol, tobacco, or caffeine use with your healthcare team.

 When should I call my healthcare provider?

-If you have any of these symptoms, seek medical help right away:
+If you have any of these symptoms, call 911 :

 Key points about VT

 Ventricular tachycardia (VT) is a fast, abnormal heart rhythm.
-This may last for only a few seconds or for a longer period of time.
+This may last for only a few seconds or for a longer time.

 VT that lasts for only a few seconds may not need to be treated.

 Longer episodes of VT may be dangerous and require treatment and prevention.
 Some diseases that result in heart muscle damage can lead to VT.